dojo/docs/developer/design/loader/edit1.rst

 has.js
 ======

-`has.js`_ is a standard API that allows feature detection to be separated from feature-dependent code branching and enables the build system to create platform-optimized versions of applications.
+`has.js <dojo/has>`_ is a standard API that allows feature detection to be separated from feature-dependent code branching and enables the build system to create platform-optimized versions of applications.

-Here's an example of adding a test:
+Here's an example of adding a test, and then later using that test:

 .. code-block :: javascript

   has.add("dom-addeventlistener", !!document.addEventListener);

-And then later using that test:

-.. code-block :: javascript

   if(has("dom-addeventlistener")){
     node.addEventListener("click", handler);